Contributing to HADDOCK3

 You need a big and complex function or maybe a whole python file from another project.
 If licenses are compatible, copy their code to the HADDOCK3 repository writing all necessary headers to grant authorship and comply with license requirements.

-If licenses aren’t compatible, talk is us.
+If licenses aren’t compatible, talk to us.
 We may have an alternative.

 gdock